Bitskwela/bitdev-dml-exercises/exercises/ch_01_basic_solidity/le_10_array_and_the_rising_chaos/mat_1.md

 ## Solidity Topics: Arrays

-An array in Solidity is a data structure that allows you to store multiple values of the same type.
-Arrays are useful for keeping track of sequential data like transactions, IDs, or even names.
+An **array** is like a list or a row of boxes where you can store many values of the same type.
+For example, you can use an array to keep track of all payments made in the palengke.

+- Arrays are useful for storing things like:
+  - All payments made in a day
+  - List of customer names
+  - List of product prices

+Arrays can be:

+- **Fixed-size** (the number of boxes is set)
+- **Dynamic** (the number of boxes can grow or shrink)

+---

+## How Arrays Work

+- Each item in an array has a position called an **index**.
+- The first item is at index `0`, the second at `1`, and so on.
+- You can easily get, change, or remove items using their index.

+---

 ### Types of Arrays: